-1. Login to Local GUI or to CMP / OSB Assistant.
-2. Open the screen Security > Firewall.
+1. Log in to Local GUI or to CMP / OSB Assistant.
+2. Go to Security > Firewall.
 3. Select the LAN Interface and click Edit.
-4. Add the IP address or subnet / Logical-Endpoint-ID of the administration computer(s) and the CMP server with the ports 443 and 22 to the White list.
+4. Add the IP address or subnet / Logical-Endpoint-ID of the administration computer(s) and the CMP server with the ports 443 and 22 to the Whitelist.
 5. Select Block for HTTPS and SSH network connections.
 6. Click OK and then click Apply Changes.

-It is recommended that a secured secondary ssh access be identified in the White List to prevent lockout situations.
+It is recommended that a secured secondary SSH access be identified in the Whitelist to prevent lockout situations.
 For example, if by mistake an incorrect IP address is inserted in the administrative access control list or CMP IP address reconfiguration takes place, the OpenScape Branch Web server will be inaccessible.
 If this should occur, the following steps must be followed.

-- Login to OpenScape Branch via an SSH session from the secured server as the service user - Increase the user privileges to root: su + <password>. - Type the CLI command "iptables -F" - This command removes all firewall rules until the corrective action can be completed. - Use the central CMP access or Local GUI to correct the mistake which also reapplys the firewall rules.
+- Login to OpenScape Branch via an SSH session from the secured server as the service user - Increase the user privileges to root: su + <password>. - Type the CLI command "iptables -F" - This command removes all firewall rules until the corrective action can be completed. - Use the central CMP access or Local GUI to correct the mistake which also reapplies the firewall rules.